astronomer/docs/learn/cloud-ide-tutorial.md

 To complete this tutorial, you need:

 - An Astro account.
 If you are not an Astronomer customer yet and want to learn more about Astro you can [join the weekly demo](https://www.astronomer.io/events/weekly-demo/) or [contact us directly](https://www.astronomer.io/get-started/?referral=docs-nav-button).
-- An account in one of the following database services: [GCP BigQuery](https://cloud.google.com/bigquery/docs/quickstarts), [Postgres](https://www.postgresql.org/docs/current/tutorial-start.html), [Snowflake](https://docs.snowflake.com/en/user-guide-getting-started.html) or [AWS Redshift](https://docs.aws.amazon.com/redshift/latest/gsg/getting-started.html).
+- An account in one of the following database services, which are currently supported in the Cloud IDE: [GCP BigQuery](https://cloud.google.com/bigquery/docs/quickstarts), [Postgres](https://www.postgresql.org/docs/current/tutorial-start.html), [Snowflake](https://docs.snowflake.com/en/user-guide-getting-started.html) or [AWS Redshift](https://docs.aws.amazon.com/redshift/latest/gsg/getting-started.html).
 Additionally you will need your login credentials to create the connection to your database.
 - A GitHub account with access to a private or public repository that contains an Airflow Project created by the [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli) as well as a Personal Access Token for your GitHub account.
 If you do not have a GitHub account, you can create one for free on the [GitHub website](https://github.com/signup).
 To create a personal access token, see the [official GitHub documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ## Step 1: Create your Cloud IDE project